apache/dubbo-website/blog/en-us/Translation_Group8.md

 So far, a simple service Mock platform has been successfully launched!

-The implementation of the generic interface is mainly used when the server does not have an API interface.
-All POJOs in the parameters and return values are represented by Map, which is usually used for framework integration.
-For example, implementing a generic remote service Mock framework can be implemented by implementing the GenericService interface.
-All service requests.

-### What’s more
+### Others
 -	The generalization calls and generic interface implementations described in this article are all based on the native Dubbo protocol.
 Prior to version 2.6.2, other protocols such as http/hessian did not support generalized calls.
-Version 2.6.3 would support the generalized call of these two protocols.
+Version 2.6.3 would support the generic call of these two protocols.
--	The relevant sample code mentioned in this article can be found in dubbo-samples: https://github.com/dubbo/dubbo-samples/tree/master/dubbo-samples-generic
+-	The relevant sample codes mentioned in this article can be found in dubbo-samples: https://github.com/dubbo/dubbo-samples/tree/master/dubbo-samples-generic